America First Credit Union: Technology

 In 1999, the credit union used Novell's NetWare.

 In 2001, it began to offer wireless banking to its members using technology from SensCom Inc.

 In 2006, it agreed to adopt Oracle Corporation's Siebel Branch Teller application to capture check information at the teller's terminal.

+Field of membership

+America First Credit Union is approved by the National Credit Union Administration to accept members who live, work, regularly conduct business, worship, volunteer, or attend school in the following areas: